Operating Session November 25th, 2000

 adjustments to his controls.

-M. Kohl and T. Beers share the airwaves as they supervise the activities at their respective locations.
+Kohl and T. Beers share the airwaves as they supervise the activities at their

 The town of Corvallis has grown somewhat, thanks to the prosperity that locomotive maintenance contractor Becker Controls has brought to the town.
 What the Becker facility lacks in size, it makes up for in capability.
 The Moose Valley has utilized their extensive high-tech environment to perform many high-end tests and configuration evaluations making the Moose Valley's own Dynamic Consist Control locomotive enhancement technology a winner in revenue generation and productivity assurance.